sohana-7232/sohana-7232/README.md

-## Hi there 👋
+### Hello there 👋

-**sohana-7232/sohana-7232** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+#### Environmental Researcher by day ☼ and Open Source Contributor by night ☾

-Here are some ideas to get you started:
+Environmental Researcher at [IWFM, BUET]();<br>

-- 🔭 I’m currently working on ...
+Based in Dhaka, Bangladesh;<br>

-- 🌱 I’m currently learning ...
+- ⚙️ I use daily: `.js, .ts, .html, .css`
-- 👯 I’m looking to collaborate on ...
+- 🌍 I'm mostly active within the **Developer Community**
-- 🤔 I’m looking for help with ...
+- 💬 `ping` me about **⭐ Environmental Solutions ⭐ Geospatial Research Projects ⭐ Sustainable Practices**
-- 💬 Ask me about ...
+- 📫 How to reach me: [info.sohanakhatun7232@gmail.com](mailto:info.sohanakhatun7232@gmail.com)
-- 📫 How to reach me: ...
+- ⚡ Fun fact: I'm diving into the spatial analysis of wetlands in Bangladesh, focusing on their biodiversity and conservation efforts—let's talk about the ecosystems in your area too!

-- 😄 Pronouns: ...
+---

-- ⚡ Fun fact: ...
+### 💖 Support